-SOCIOLOGY OF MENTAL ILLNESS

-The social history of the mental hospital, theories and epidemiology of mental illness, community-based treatment models, the organization of mental health services, the role of personal social networks and mutual support groups.
+- SOCIOLOGY OF MENTAL ILLNESS 550 3 credits The social history of the mental hospital, theories and epidemiology of mental illness, com-munity-based treatment models, the organization of mental health services, the role of personal social networks and mutual support groups. - FAMILY VIOLENCE 555 3 credits Family violence with a focus on child abuse, courtship violence, spouse/partner abuse, and elder abuse.
+Theories, methodologies, and strategies to end family violence are explored. - SOCIOLOGICAL THEORY 560 4 credits An overview and examination of theoretical issues in sociology, through the study of both clas-sical and contemporary theoretical work. - PROSEMINAR IN SOCIOLOGY 601

-FAMILY VIOLENCE

-Family violence with a focus on child abuse, courtship violence, spouse/partner abuse, and elder abuse.
-Theories, methodologies, and strategies to end family violence are explored.

-SOCIOLOGICAL THEORY

-An overview and examination of theoretical issues in sociology, through the study of both classical and contemporary theoretical work.

-PROSEMINAR IN SOCIOLOGY Prerequisite: teaching/research assistant in sociology or permission of instructor.
+1 credit Prerequisite: teaching/research assistant in sociology or permission of instructor.
 Introduction to professional aspects of sociology and major areas of study/research in the field.
 Seminar.
 Credit/Noncredit.

-602 FAMILY AND SOCIETY
+FAMILY AND SOCIETY 602

-Prerequisite: Graduate standing in Sociology or permission of instructor.
+3 credits Prerequisite: Graduate standing in Sociology or permission of instructor.
 Examination of the interplay of family and society: family as both independent/dependent variable, at micro/macro levels.
 Development and impact of family policies is discussed.